ameerrah9/Fresh-Find-Frontend/README.md

 1. Open another tab in terminal and cd into fresh-find-frontend directory.
 2. Inside fresh-find-frontend directory, type open index.html to open index.html in the browser to begin navigating through this application.

+Simply clone this repository to your local directory.

+Once cloned in your terminal type the following command

+open index.html
+Enjoy!

 # Tech Used

 - Ruby [2.6.1]